joshilesanmi/dxhub-cf-templates/re-use/live/README.md

     Important note:

         - This deployment is a step by step deployment, for easier debugging.
-        - Infrastructutre Resources (VpcId, Public and Private Subnets, Security Groups) to be re-used are Referenced by Id or Name from AWS.
         - Resources created in the stacks to be deployed have exports which will be imported in the required resources i.e. !ImportValue ECSService.
-        - The root files to each service has a url pointing to the s3 bucket containing the templates ensure that the url is correct in every deployment
+        - The root files to each service has a url pointing to the s3 bucket containing the templates ensure that the url is correct in every deployment.
+        - The templates relies heavily on string concatenation with two main parameters i.e. EnvironmentName and ServiceName.
+            * EnvironmentName - refers to dxhub
+            * ServiceName - referes to the name of the service being aded i.e. neocrm-api, contactsvc

 # 1. IAM